 The vision for Esperanza Hills is a low-density luxury single-family community that fits into the landform, is surrounded by open space, and is designed with a strong emphasis on maximizing views.
 The community is designed with a system of themed parks, open space trail systems, and access to Chino Hills State Park and other natural open space areas.
-Renderings showing three-dimensional depictions of the development with the two access configurations appear in Exhibit 5 (page 21) and Exhibit 6 (page 23).
+A rendering showing a three-dimensional depiction of the development appears in Exhibit 5.